-What's the intro course?
-CLAS 108 Roman Civilization and its Legacy What should I look out for?
+What should I look out for?
 The major requires five LATI courses in addition to CLAS 108, but CLAS 336 may be substituted for one of the LATI courses.
 No more than 2 courses (6 credit hours) from study abroad or transfer credit to count towards the minor.

-The Latin Language and Literature minor website is https://cultures.rice.edu
+The Latin Language and Literature minor website is https://cultures.rice.edu.